matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 See our [debugging Matomo core guide](/guides/debugging-core).

+## Submodules

+Matomo has various submodules.
+These will be updated weekly automatically using a GitHub action.
+This means if you push something to a submodule, for example the Tag Manager, then you won't need to create another pull request in Matomo repository to update the submodule.
+In some cases, for example if an important fix was made shortly before a release then you may need to create a PR to update the submodule reference in the Matomo repository.

 ## Automated tests

 If you are fixing a bug, it is usually better to also submit a testcase covering this fix.
 Such a test will be useful to prevent the bug from reappearing again in the future.